Online counselling is available worldwide (excluding the USA and Canada) and my first language is English.

 Sessions usually take place on the same time/day each week.
 I do offer flexibility where possible, particularly if you work shifts or have other commitments.

-Some people like to come just for a short time to work something through and others will come longer term, we will discuss your needs and review as we go to ensure you get what you need.
+I offer short and long term therapy.
+We will discuss what you’re looking for and review as we go to ensure you get what you need.

 Counselling can be hard work at times.
 I suggest thinking about what you do after the sessions to give you time to relax and reflect.
 Some people find writing things down or keeping a journal in between sessions can be useful.